kaicoleridge/kaicoleridge/README.md

 ### Hi, I'm Kai 👋

 I'm a self-taught full stack developer from the UK.
 Currently in my final year at university pursing a degree in Computer Science.
 Currently specialise in Web Development, but branching out into mobile application development.
-I enjoy working with technologies such as (JavaScript, React + APIs).
+I enjoy working with technologies such as (JavaScript, React).

 In my free time I usually like to build side projects.
 A few can be found: